Poltava/Odessa Committee: Supporting Our Sister Congregations

 Facebook

-Rabbi Julia Gris has been the spiritual leader of Shirat Ha-Yam for 6 years.
-During that time, Rabbi Julia has grown the community by creating year-round family-oriented programs that celebrate our Jewish heritage.
-There are approximately 200 members of Shirat Ha-Yam with the potential of enlarging community engagement from among the almost 45,000 Jews in Odessa.
+Rabbi Julia Gris is the spiritual leader of Shirat Ha-Yam, developing the community by creating year-round family-oriented programs that celebrate our Jewish heritage.
+There are approximately 200 members of Shirat Ha-Yam with the potential of enlarging community engagement from among the almost 45,000 Jews in Odesa.

 Facebook | YouTube